Minho Kim

 I’m a PhD candidate in Environmental Planning at UC Berkeley under the guidance of Professor John Radke and Professor Marta Gonzalez.
 Currently, I am interested in using GeoAI (computer vision, deep learning, network data science) to model natural hazards and predict risks for environmental planning and management of complex urban and natural systems.

-My previous research works include urban remote sensing, land cover mapping, image fusion, renewable energy forecasting, and deep learning for sustainable development of cities and the environment.
 I received my bachelor’s and master’s degree in Civil and Environmental Engineering at Seoul National University, where I was fortunate to be advised by Professor Yongil Kim and was part of the SPINS Lab reserach group.
 For my master’s thesis, I researched local climate zone classification using multispectral satellite images via multi-scale convolutional neural networks.
 For my bachelor’s thesis, I used DInSAR on Sentinel-1 images to detect North Korea’s nuclear test site.

 Download my CV.